Bud Brothers Series (TV series): Production

 On February 12, 2009, ABS-CBN signed a contract with Precious Pages for the right to translate the series into a TV adaptation.

 Ratings

 The show hit #1 on May 18, once "Book 2" was introduced, which starred Rafael Rosell and Mariel Rodriguez.
 It stayed number one for a week, and consistently stayed in the top 2 for another two weeks.

+Reruns

+It first rerun on Jeepney TV.

+It streamed for the first time online on Jeepney TV's YouTube Channel on its 3:00 PM and 3:30 PM timeslot replacing Mirabella, airing two episodes a day.